QLD Wide - 60 Seconds Claim Advice

 An injured person is entitled to seek legal advice when they suffer injury and financial loss due to the negligence of others.
 Queensland motor accident legislation protects this right.

 Unfortunately, a car accident calculator cannot assess the personal circumstances of injury cases.
-However, experienced personal injury lawyers can assess all the evidence and offer advice specific to the circumstances of a case.
+However, experienced personal injury lawyers can consider all the evidence and offer advice specific to the circumstances of a case.

 Moreover, compensation lawyers regularly deal with insurance companies about car accident injuries and understand negotiation tactics.
 They can clearly explain how compensation amounts are calculated and ensure that your rights are protected.